Azure/azure-powershell/documentation/development-docs/azure-powershell-developer-guide.md

 The Azure PowerShell Developer Guide was created to help with the development and testing of Azure PowerShell cmdlets.
 This guide contains information on how to set up your environment, create a new project, implement cmdlets, record and run tests, and more.

+**Note: Except for the way described in this page, There is a new way to generate PowerShell modules through AutoRest PowerShell generator.
+And related links are attached in the end.**

 # Table of Contents

 - [Prerequisites](#prerequisites)